Ujjwal-Shekhawat/Ujjwal-Shekhawat/README.md

 I have always been fascinated by computers and I stared programming after high school.
 I love learing about the core fundamentals of computers and how the work.
 Also I like computer networks.

+### I love linux _big time fan_

 - 🔭 I’m currently working on ... __NIGHT_OS__(_Private_) my own Operating System and [MoneyRecord](https://desolate-plains-00303.herokuapp.com/) My first MERN project
 - 🌱 I’m currently learning ...
-Advanced C++, MERN Stack, DBMS, Computer Networks, System Design etc.
+Advanced C++, Full Stack web development, DBMS, Computer Networks, System Design etc.
 - 👯 I’m looking to collaborate on ...
-Operating System's, Web Development, Fast and optimized C and C++ libraries
+Operating System's, Web Development, Fast and optimized C and C++ libraries and codes
 - 🤔 I’m looking for help with ...
 Nothing
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Email : ujjus2001@gmail.com